mcallaway/remark/interview-talk.md

 In terms of a maxim or motto...

-* Curiosity, tenacity, empathy, in search of balance.
+* Curiosity, tenacity, empathy, balance
 ]
 --
 .right-column[